Dwyte/cipher-chat/README.md

 5. Private Channels **(Encrypted e2e)**
    - The User chooses someone to chat on a private channel
      - `userPublicKey` and `otherUserPublicKey` hashed with md5 will be their converstation's
        private `channelId`.
-        \* `channelId = "0eRdpe5e7718b338fy12g130f6cb3f24"`
+       - `channelId = "0eRdpe5e7718b338fy12g130f6cb3f24"`
    - When The User sends a message, it creates 2 encrypted copies before it's sent to server.
-     1. msgObj is encrypted with the `userPublicKey`. `name`, `message`, and `timestamp` fields are all
+     1. msgObj is encrypted with the `userPublicKey`. `name`, `message`, and `timestamp` fields are all encrypted.
-        encrypted.
         Adds a `pbkHash` field which is a `SHA256` hash of the public key used to encrypt the msgObj.
-        _ `pbkHash = 5ccd628243718daagr5a2a10444c2a30b5f51016dd12382f8af6f2dffa721`
+        \_ `pbkHash = 5ccd628243718daagr5a2a10444c2a30b5f51016dd12382f8af6f2dffa721`
-        _ otherUser will be the only one who can decrypt and read this message.
+        - The User will be the only one who can decrypt and read this message.
      2. msgObj is encrypted with The `otherUserPublicKey`.
 Same fields encrypted, same field added.
-        - The User will be the only one who can decrypt and read this message.
+        - otherUser will be the only one who can decrypt and read this message.
      - Two encrypted copies: One encrypted with the **sender's public key** and one with the **recipient's public key**
    - Client fetches all msgObj with `channel === "0eRdpe5e7718b338fy12g130f6cb3f24"` and `pbkHash === 5ccd628243718daagr5a2a10444c2a30b5f51016dd12382f8af6f2dffa721` as filter, and displaying them in asc
      order based on their timestamp. \* This will only fetch msgObjects encrypted using the `userPublicKey` which can then be decrypted